BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

 #### connection_token
 - **Type**: `str`
 - **Description**: Session token for authentication with the Iaso API.
-This replaces the previous username/password authentication approach.
+Can be either a sessionid cookie value or CSRF token.
+The pipeline automatically detects the token type and uses the appropriate authentication method.
-- **Example**: `"hr8ixkck2o7w1mxztiavl0s6hhpszz9e"`
+- **Example**: `"hr8ixkck2o7w1mxztiavl0s6hhpszz9e"` (sessionid) or `"i0A510fLxbGQcnV4RNYDxl144gVzUmay"` (CSRF token)

 ### Pipeline Execution Flow